 Race Street Pier

-The Race Street Pier is picnic-friendly with a spacious lawn featuring multiple types of grasses and perennials along with more than three-dozen trees cultivated in New Jersey for the World Trade Center Memorial at Ground Zero in New York City.
+Race Street Pier is a perfect picnic spot with a spacious lawn featuring multiple types of grasses and perennials along with more than three-dozen trees cultivated in New Jersey for the World Trade Center Memorial at Ground Zero in New York City.

 All visitors are provided with free, 4G WiMAX internet access courtesy of Clear.

 The upper terrace, dubbed the grand sky promenade, rises 12-feet-high towards the bridge and is paved with Trex, a sustainable, synthetic decking material made out of reclaimed plastic and wood.